AtoraSuunva/atora.dev/src/about.md

 ## What languages do you know?

-A bunch.
-Typescript, Javascript, Rust, Python, Java, C#, PHP, SQL are all ones I'm pretty good at.
-I've also dabbled in things like C++, Basic, Ruby, Lisp, Prolog, and others, but never super seriously.
+A bunch: Typescript, Javascript, Rust, Python, Java, C#, PHP, SQL are all ones I'm pretty good at.
+I have some experience in C++, Basic, Ruby, Lisp, Prolog, and others, but nothing fully committed.

-## What do you actually use then?
+## What languages do you use?

-Node.js + Typescript, Javascript if desperate.
+Node.js + Typescript (or Javascript).
 Rust.
-Python if I've gotta work with Python devs.
+Python if I have to work with Python devs.
 Java and PHP when school assignments forced me to.
-SQL for database stuff, when Prisma isn't enough or I can't use Prisma.
-I guess Docker also counts.
+SQL for database stuff, when Prisma isn't enough, or I can't use Prisma.
+Docker probably counts.

-## How good are you?

-Well I hold 2 degrees in Computer Science and have 10+ years experience programming, I really hope I've gotten good at this or it was all a waste.

-If you mean how I feel, pretty good.
-If you mean in general, pretty good.
-If you mean morally, half my friends would fight me on sight sometimes (they know that is the cost of my friendship, dealing with my crazy messages).

 ## What's the site built in?

 I built it using [Eleventy](https://www.11ty.dev/) and it's deployed on [Cloudflare Pages](https://pages.cloudflare.com/).
 It's a whole combination of templates and markdown and plugins that renders to a static site, it's pretty neat.
 You can check the source code [on GitHub](https://github.com/atorasuunva/atora.dev) or click the links in the footer on any page to jump right to that page's source

-## Can you do X for me for money?

-Probably not, unless you've got a very compelling offer.
-I'm not really a freelance person (as of now anyway).

-## Can you do X for me for free?
+## Can you do X for me?

-no

-## But I've got this really good idea...

-go away

-## I saw you commission art, do you wanna comm me?

-Unless you're like one of the 3 artists on my "really wanna comm" list, no.

-## Are you Turkish?

-No, why do people keep asking me this???
+If it's a feature request/bug report/help request for one of my projects, open up a GitHub issue on the respective repo or send me the request directly.
+I may or may not respond depending on how busy I am, but I'll try.

+If you're asking me to do work for you that isn't related to any of my projects, pay me.

 ---